Rainbow Connection IV: History

-The album peaked at #22 on the R&B albums chart.
-It also reached #74 on the Billboard 200.
+The album peaked at No. 22 on the R&B albums chart.
+It also reached No. 74 on the Billboard 200.
 Two singles were released from the album, "Is It Love You're After" and "What You Waitin' For".
-"Is It Love You're After" peaked at #31 on the Billboard R&B Singles chart.
-It was more successful on the UK Singles Chart, reaching #13.
+"Is It Love You're After" peaked at No. 31 on the Billboard R&B Singles chart.
+It was more successful on the UK Singles Chart, reaching No. 13.
 "What You Waitin' For" failed to chart.
 The album was digitally remastered and reissued on CD in 2010 by Wounded Bird Records.